Sarah Holdgrafer

 Providing instructions about how to do something, regardless of how technical the task is or even if technology is used to create or distribute that communication.

-Technical Communication — or TC, as some of us affectionately call it — is a an interdisciplinary field, and technical communicators participate in a wide range of activities, depending on their specialty and work context.
+TC is a an interdisciplinary field, and technical communicators participate in a wide range of activities, depending on their specialty and work context.
 For me, this includes technical writing, information design, digital media, audience analysis, usability research, data gathering and analysis, and much more.

 Underlying my praxis is a strong understanding of rhetoric and discourse, UX, cross-cultural communication, digital media theory, ethics, and documentation styles.